 Methyl anthranilate is also used along with ethyl acetate and ethyl butyrate as an apple flavor.

-Artificial Grape Flavor Was Used BEFORE It Was Known To Occur in Grapes
+Grape Flavor Was Used BEFORE It Was Known To Occur in Grapes

 Again, methyl anthranilate was isolated from orange blossoms and sold as a perfume ingredient for many years before it began to be used as a flavoring.
 At some point, it began to find its way into flavoring mixes for other things; grape soda, candy, or anything grape-flavored.
 It was also used in banana, orange, and pineapple flavorings.

-When this chemical was first being used to flavor grape-flavored products, it had not even been isolated in a grape.
+When this chemical was first being used to flavor grape-flavored products, it had not even been isolated from a grape.
 Again, this was a difficult business.
 3Berenstein, Nadia.
 “From Neroli to Nugrape: Methyl Anthranilate.”
 Nadia Berenstein, Nadia Berenstein, 27 Mar.
 2015, nadiaberenstein.com/blog/2015/3/27/from-neroli-to-nugrape-methyl-anthranilate.

 The point is that isolating these chemicals was not always so easy in the past.
 So, it took a while before anyone found out that methyl anthranilate was present in grapes, but not in just any grapes.

-Enter the Concord Grape
+The Concord Grape Connection

 You may have never eaten a Concord grape but you may have grown up on grape jelly and grape juice.
 Probably Welch’s.
 Both Welch’s Grape Juice and Welch’s Grape Jelly are from Concord grapes.